AbhinandanCodes/ethical-compass-backend/README.md

 ---

 ## 📜 License

-MIT License.
-Free to use and modify.
+MIT License — free to use and modify.